-The war against Islamic terrorism must be fought in many ways and we must do all we can to stay ahead of our enemy.
+As the diaspora of fighters and ideology spreads, there will be long-term consequences and a direct threat the West and the U.S., as demonstrated by recent events in Ottawa and Sydney.
+The war against Islamic terrorism must involve multilayered approaches so that we can stay ahead of our enemy.
 That is why I have supported the PATRIOT Act and the right of our government to intercept terrorist phone calls being made into the United States from overseas.
 I have worked hard to pass legislation securing our ports, our chemical plants, and our airports.
 I have also reached across the aisle to pass legislation protecting our rail and transportation systems.

 As the nation looks to tackle immigration reform, it is imperative that we gain operational control of the border.
 Right now the Obama Administration claims it has achieved "effective control" of approximately 936 miles of border.
 This is not true.
 Even though Congress passed and President Bush signed into law the Secure Fence Act, which I authored, only 36 miles of double-layer fencing and 299 miles of vehicle barriers have been built along the southwest border.
 The administration says it has no plans for additional fence construction.
 This is not acceptable.
 I have cosponsored the Border Security Results Act to implement a 5-year strategy to gain operational control of our borders and oppose any immigration reform legislation that does not first secure our border.